LSU Tigers football: Charles McClendon (1962–1979)

 Dietzel left for Army after the 1961 season, and Charles "Charlie" McClendon, an assistant since 1953, was named his successor.
-McClendon picked up where McLendon left off, with three top ten finishes in his first four years.
+McClendon picked up where Dietzel left off, with three top ten finishes in his first four years.
 Doug Moreau broke Fenton's record of 6 field goals in 1965.
 In the 1966 Cotton Bowl, unranked LSU upset undefeated and No. 2 ranked Arkansas, winning the game 14–7 and snapping Arkansas' 22-game winning streak.

 In 1972, number 6 LSU survived an upset bid from unranked Ole Miss in Tiger Stadium by winning the game on a touchdown pass from quarterback Bert Jones to running back Brad Davis.
 Ole Miss fans say the 1972 contest featured a few seconds of free football.
 The Tigers trailed the Rebels 16–10 with four seconds to play.
 After a lengthy incompletion by Jones, the game clock still showed one second remaining.
 The Tigers used the precious second to win the game on the last play, 17–16.
 A song was written to commemorate the game, called One Second Blues, which is featured on the album "Hey Fightin' Tigers".
 The alleged home-clock advantage inspired a sign at the Louisiana state line, leaving Mississippi, reading, "You are now entering Louisiana.
 Set your clocks back four seconds."
 For that year, the Ole Miss yearbook reported the score for the game as "Ole Miss 16, LSU 10 + 7 ".